hanabi/hanabi.github.io/Reference.md

   - Alice clues both copies of red 3 in Cathy's hand.
   - Bob blind-plays a blue 1.
   - Bob knows that if only one red 3 was touched, this would just be a normal *3 Bluff*.
 However, since there was a bad touch, he knows that he must continue to blind-play cards until he finds the red 1 and the red 2.
-- *Bad Touch Layered Finesses* are **explicitly illegal** because they violate *Good Lie Principle* - Bob cannot demonstrate that it is a bad touch until after Cathy has already taken a turn.
+- *Bad Touch Layered Finesses* are **explicitly illegal** because they violate *Lie Principle* - Bob cannot demonstrate that it is a bad touch until after Cathy has already taken a turn.

 ### The Bad Touch Double Bluff (For 3's)